Skip to main content

 • Lookback window: The number of days of cost data included in each evaluation.
 Costory uses a 4-day window, starting at least 48 hours in the past to ensure final cost data is available.

-• : Custom groupings that let you scope alerts to teams, products, or environments, regardless of how resources are tagged in the cloud provider.
+• : Cost groupings that let you scope alerts to teams, products, or environments, regardless of how resources are tagged in the cloud provider.

 See the Glossary for a full list of terms.